Community Care through the VA and American Addiction Centers

 About American Addiction Centers (AAC)

 American Addiction Centers (AAC) is the largest network of substance abuse treatment centers in the United States.
-We have rehab centers in California, Texas, Florida, New Jersey, Rhode Island, and Mississippi.
+We have rehab centers in California, Florida, Mississippi, Nevada, New Jersey, Rhode Island, and Texas.

 - 12-Step groups.